postmanlabs/pmquickstarts/site/pmguides/src/api_builder_and_postgres/api_builder_node_and_postgres.md

 Go back to the `GET` and run it with `completed` unchecked to see the task is no longer active.

 You're done.
 Congratulations!
-You've defined an API with OpenAPI 3.0, generated skeleton server code, generated a Postman collection to send requests to the server, and made changes to the database.
+You've defined an API with OpenAPI 3.0, generated skeleton server code, generated a Postman Collection to send requests to the server, and made changes to the database.

 Next, look at some ways you can continue with this.